docsforadobe/illustrator-scripting-guide/docs/jsobjref/Application.md

 Opens the specified document file.

-#### NOTE
+!!! note
     If you open a pre-Illustrator 9 document that contains both RGB and CMYK colors and documentColorSpace is supplied, all colors are converted to the specified color space.

 If the parameter is not supplied, Illustrator opens a dialog so the user can choose the color space.